johanzi/ncbi_tutorial/README.md

 ## Using fastq-dump

-Get the fastq file but it goes anyway through a sra cache file in /home/user/ncbi/public/sra so it remains problematic if you have limited space in your home directory.
+Get the fastq files directly but it goes anyway through a sra cache file in /home/user/ncbi/public/sra so it remains problematic if you have limited space in your home directory.

 For single-end data